If you’re looking for a great “first houseplant,” it’s hard to beat an aloe vera plant.

 Aloe vera plants will grow new little baby plants (often called pups) around their base.
 To grow these pups into their own separate plants, simply remove your aloe plant from its pot, remove the excess dirt, and examine the root system.
 Any pups that have their own root system are ready for propagation!

-Once you’ve identified the pups you want to replant, gently loosen and separate your pups from your main plant.
-If the pup is still connected to your main plant, cut it with a sharp knife at the point of connection.
+Once you’ve identified the pups you want to replant, gently loosen and separate your pups from your mother plant.
+If the pup is still connected to your parent plant, cut it with a sharp knife at the point of connection.
 This process is tedious and takes time, but you’ll want to move slowly to save those baby roots from damage.

 Once you’ve separated everything out, replant your original plant, and then plant your babies.
 Use a pot with drainage holes and a fast-draining succulent soil, and plant your pups at the same depth as your original plant.